mausimus/atre/README.md

 ### Code

-Cross-platform C++ 17, reference build using gcc 7.3 and make 4.1 on Ubuntu 18.04 and SDL 2.0.8 for graphics and IO.
+Cross-platform C++ 17 using SDL2 for graphics and IO, tested on:

+* g++ 8.2 on Ubuntu 18.04
+* MSVC++ 14.16 (VS 2017) on Windows 10 1809

-In order to start the emulator you will need an original Atari OS ROM and either the BASIC ROM or a custom game ROM (cartridge).
+In order to start the emulator you will need an Atari OS ROM and either the BASIC ROM or a external game ROM (cartridge).
 Type _help_ in the debugger window for more info.
-No ROMs are included in this repository!
+No ROMs included in this repository!

 ### Thanks